 Campus Security Programs

-- Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal business hours Monday through Friday, excluding holidays, or when the university is closed, such as during a snow day.
+- Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal business hours Monday through Friday, excluding holidays and when the university is closed, such as during a snow day.

 - Some buildings are open for designated hours on weekends, such as Morgan Library.